 Free: Did you know that her awake time might be affecting how well she sleeps?
 Join my newsletter and get One Mistake You’re Making with Your Baby’s Awake Time—at no cost to you.

-2. Create a consistent bedtime routine
+Create a consistent bedtime routine

-3. Gradually ease your newborn out of your arms
+Gradually ease your newborn out of your arms

 Start by carrying her in your arms as you usually do.
 Then, hold her in the position she’ll eventually lie down in.
-For instance, if she’s going to lie down flat, carry her with her tummy facing up, not toward your body.
+For instance, since she’s going to lie down flat, carry her with her tummy facing up, not toward your body.

 And finally, make your way to the crib, slowly easing your arms out of the way.
 Keep your hands under her body or on her tummy for a few minutes so she still feels you near her before you finally pull away.

 Pick your baby up for comfort, but put her down after